What is a self-managed abortion?

 How to keep safe

-Your phone is your private property.
-You do not have to show your phone to anyone who does not have a search warrant from a court.
+You do not have to show your phone to anyone without a court-ordered search warrantYour phone is your private property.

 • Use the Signal app for communications—especially with your Support Team member, but also with anyone involved in your situation.